Starfox64/FoxedBot/README.md

 Pull Requests
 -------------
-Feel free to submit your pull requests if you beleive FoxedBot lacks a feature or if you find a bug that you are able to fix.
+Feel free to submit your pull requests if you believe FoxedBot lacks a feature or if you find a bug that you are able to fix.
 **Note:** However, please try to follow my coding style.

 Credits